The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 8) Sunshine Duration

-The amount of sunshine the Earth receives (which is a characteristic of solar radiation) greatly influences other elements of the weather like ambient temperature, and more indirectly, humidity and air pressure.
+The amount of sunshine the Earth receives (which is a characteristic of solar radiation) greatly influences other elements of the weather, like ambient temperature and, more indirectly, humidity and air pressure.

-Sunshine Duration
+Defining Sunshine Duration

-It is also referred to as sunlight hours and measure the amount of exposure over a set period of time (generally in hours per day or year.)
+Sunshine duration is the length of time the Earth’s surface is directly exposed to solar radiation.
+It is also referred to as sunlight hours and measures the amount of exposure over a set period of time (generally in hours per day or year).

 Instrument For Measuring Sunshine